lossp/audio-extractor/README.md

 PSS: the file always downloaded in a wired name, and not in the file type it should be.
 Anyone can help here?

+Solution to PSS, the reason a file is downloaded in a weird name and double the size, it`s because the Swagger2-UI, if we go through this by normal http request, the file will be downloaded in right name and proper size

 ### File Converting